anubhutivyas/RL/docs/advanced/research/model-evaluation-validation.md

 Comprehensive model evaluation is essential for understanding model performance, identifying strengths and weaknesses, and making informed decisions about model deployment.
 This guide provides frameworks for evaluating RL models across multiple dimensions.

+**Note**: This guide provides **research methodology and theoretical frameworks** for model evaluation.
+The examples show how to integrate these frameworks with actual NeMo RL code.

 ## Key Components

 ### Evaluation Framework